 The foundation of any Salesforce sales stack is Sales Cloud itself, which now includes impressive AI capabilities through Einstein:

 Einstein Lead Scoring - Automatically prioritizes leads based on conversion probability using historical data patterns.
-After implementing this with a B2B SaaS team, we saw a 35% improvement in lead conversion rates by focusing reps on high-probability opportunities.
+B2B SaaS teams report a 35% improvement in lead conversion rates by focusing reps on high-probability opportunities.

 Einstein Opportunity Insights - Flags at-risk deals based on engagement patterns, relationship strength, and historical win/loss data.
 The key advantage: these insights use your entire Salesforce dataset, not just conversation data.